Only ¥1,500 per month! (¥4,850/year)

 Why not try a free trial first?

-*Please make sure to contact us in advance to reserve your spot.
+Please be sure to contact us in advance and make a reservation.

-*Reservations will be handled on a first-come, first-served basis.
-If capacity is exceeded, you may not be able to participate.
+Reservations are accepted on a first-come, first-served basis.
+If capacity is exceeded, we may not be able to accommodate you.
 Thank you for your understanding.